barryclark/jekyll-now/_posts/2016-11-09-Manage-Project-Setup-With-Tmux.md

 {% highlight bash %}
 nerdinator start
-//start service1
+// start service1
-//start service2
+// start service2
-//start api
+// start api
 {% endhighlight %}

 There are a number more features I want to add to nerdinator, but for now it lets me easily